 Our teams are reviewing systems, tightening processes, and improving the way we manage digital risks in support of our Cyber Essentials accreditation work.

-The most noticeable change will come as we introduce a new way to keep university data secure on your personal devices.
-If you access university systems like Outlook or Teams through your personal phone, tablet or computer, you’ll need to set up our new protection tools.
+We have introduced a new way to keep university data secure on your personal devices.
+If you access university systems like Outlook or Teams through your personal phone, tablet or computer, you need to set up our new protection tools.
 Without this, the apps won’t connect with your University of Greenwich account.

 Our new protection tools

 If you only work from a university Intune device, no action is required.
-Everyone else will need to prepare for this change, with particular importance for those who:
+Everyone else will need set up our new staff protection tools, with particular importance for those who:

 Follow the steps outlined below before we rollout these changes, to make sure you can continue to access our systems and data.